 - Prices and price indexes

 Data sources and methodology

-The target population for the MEPI consists of all industries in Canada that purchase machinery and equipment.
+The universe for the MEPI consists of all manufacturers and distributors of machinery and equipment purchased in Canada.

-For the MEPI, product and industry weights are derived from the shares of capital investment by industries in Canada for year 2016, valued at 2016 purchaser prices.
-The weights are derived from the final demand matrix of the supply-use tables compiled by the CSNA (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).
+The weights used in the MEPI represent shares of capital investment by industry for year 1997, valued at 1997 purchaser prices.
+The weights are derived from the Final Demand matrix of the Input-Output Table, compiled by the Canadian System of National Accounts (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).